Federico-Ciuffardi/GodotTouchInputManager/README.md

 <img src="https://i.imgur.com/HxwBAK2.png" align="right" />

 # Godot Touch Input Manager
 Godot Touch Input Manager (GDTIM) is a script that improves touch input support (includes [new gestures](#supported-gestures)) in the Godot game engine.
-You just need to autoload the script and it will start analyzing the touch input and when a gesture is detected a Custom Input Event corresponding to the detected gesture will be created and fed up to the Godot built in Input Event system so  it triggers functions like [`_input(InputEvent event)`](https://docs.godotengine.org/en/3.1/classes/class_node.html#class-node-method-input).
+You just need to autoload the script and it will start analyzing the touch input and when a gesture is detected a Custom Input Event corresponding to the detected gesture will be created and fed up to the Godot built in Input Event system so  it triggers functions like [`_input(InputEvent event)`](https://docs.godotengine.org/en/3.4/classes/class_node.html#class-node-method-input).
 There is also a signal for each gesture if you prefer using signals to the aforementioned.

-This asset was ported to be added to Godot and is now a milestone to version 4.0, PR: [https://github.com/godotengine/godot/pull/36953](https://github.com/godotengine/godot/pull/36953).
+This asset was ported to be added to Godot and is now a milestone for version 4.0 ([PR](https://github.com/godotengine/godot/pull/36953)).

 ## How to use
 * Download the latest release from https://github.com/Federico-Ciuffardi/Godot-Touch-Input-Manager/releases
 * Extract the downloaded *.zip* file somewhere in you project
-* Locate the extracted `InputManager.gd`, and [Autoload](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/singletons_autoload.html) it.
+* Locate the extracted `InputManager.gd`, and [Autoload](https://docs.godotengine.org/en/3.4/tutorials/scripting/singletons_autoload.html) it.
 * Done!
 Now you can use the GodotTouchInputManager's [signals](#supported-gestures-and-its-signals) and its [Custom Input Events](#custom-input-events).

 ## Examples